dxinteractive/cookie-bike/README.md

 Do setup first if you haven't already.

 1. Plug in stuff
-  - Exercise bike pedal sensor 3.5mm plug goes to Arduino (Pin 2 and GND).
+  - Exercise bike pedal sensor goes to Arduino (Pin 2 and GND).
   - Arduino USB goes to Computer USB Port.
   - Arduino **must** be plugged in and operational before starting Cookie Bike App
-2. Start Cookie Bike App
+2. Start Cookie Bike App by double  licking on the executable inside `/cookie-bike-app/cookie-bike-app`
-  - Windows: start `/cookie-bike-app/cookie-bike-win.exe`
-  - Mac: start `/cookie-bike-app/cookie-bike-mac`
-  - Linux: start `/cookie-bike-app/cookie-bike-linux`
 3. Go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome or Firefox
 4. Pedal!